Rules & Attire

 Juniors with colors wear the same as adults with colors.

-On Weekdays during Formal Hunting, it is acceptable to wear “Ratcatcher”, the traditional informal dress of the foxhunter.
+On Weekdays during Formal Hunting, it is acceptable to wear “Ratcatcher”, the traditional tweed coat of the foxhunter.
 This includes a riding coat other than black, shirt with choker, necktie or turtleneck, brick, tan or buff breeches, a helmet with harness, brown or black boots.
 Black parkas, black vests or other outer clothing are at the discretion of the Masters in challenging weather.

 For additional information on hunt dress, contact the Joint Masters.